weld-project/weld/api/examples/python/hello_weld/tutorial.md

  name = self.weldobj.update(vector, WeldVec(WeldI32()))
  ```

- This is an important line. `WeldObject` instances have an `update` method which add a _dependency_ to the object.
+`WeldObject` instances have an `update` method which add a _dependency_ to the object.
 Dependencies are just values which will be passed into Weld when we actually want to compute something.
 The `update` method takes two parameters (a value and a type) and returns a string name.

 Let's talk about these in more detail.
-The value is straightforward.
-The type warrants some discussion; it is the type the value will take on _in Weld_.
+The value is the value to mark as a dependency.
+The type is the type the value will take on _in Weld_.
 Types supported by Weld are available in the `weld.types` module.
 In this example, because our value is a NumPy array of integers, the expected Weld type is a `WeldVec(WeldI32())` (a vector of 32-bit integer values).
 The encoder object we discussed earlier is responsible for translating the NumPy array into this type so Weld's execution engine understands it.

 The return type of the `update` function is a string name.
 The name is how we refer to `value` in Weld code.
 Names are unique; no two values will ever be assigned the same name.
 Here, whenever we want to refer to the vector in our Weld code, we can just use this string as a placeholder to represent the value. `WeldObject` takes care of tracking which names are mapped to which values.